π (pi) is the ratio of the circumference of a circle to its diameter.

 (1)

-going to find the values for the new polygon by "cutting off the
+We're going to find the values for the new polygon by "cutting off the

 points" on the old polygon in order to double the number of sides.